mochang2/info-sec/info-sec-project/README.md

 substr(str(ing), pos(ition), len(gth)): _substr_ is a function that subtracts some characters from _str_ at _pos_ by _len_. _pos_ stars from 1.
 </br>

-Using these functions the attackers can get the name of the tables which an administrator created and
+Using these functions, the attackers can get the name of the tables which an administrator created and
 ![blind sql column name injection](https://user-images.githubusercontent.com/63287638/120576439-b9044700-c45d-11eb-8df3-12f3c597758a.PNG)
 </br>
 can get the name of the columns of the tables. _(You may remember that the 'auth_user' table has user credentials)_